-- The legal discovery and disturbance of heritage items as a result of investigations (or other activities) that are required to be carried out for the purpose of complying with any environmental assessment requirements under Part 3A (including Transitional Part 3A Projects) or Part 5.1 of the EP&A Act. - The legal discovery and disturbance of heritage items as a result of construction related activities, where the disturbance is permissible in accordance with an AHIP2; an approval issued under the Heritage Act 1977; or the Minister for Planning's conditions of project approval.
+- The legal discovery and disturbance of heritage items as a result of investigations (or other activities) that are required to be carried out for the purpose of complying with any environmental assessment requirements under Part 3A (including Transitional Part 3A Projects) or Part 5.1 of the EP&A Act. - The legal discovery and disturbance of heritage items as a result of construction related activities, where the disturbance is permissible in accordance with an AHIP2; an approval issued under the Heritage Act 1977; the Minister for Planning's conditions of project approval; or safeguards (apart from this procedure) that are contained in the relevant environmental impact assessment.

-All Construction Environment Management Plans (CEMPs) must make reference to and/or include this procedure (often included as a heritage sub-plan).
+All construction environment management plans (CEMPs) must make reference to and/or include this procedure (often included as a heritage sub-plan).
 Where approved CEMPs exist they must be followed in the first instance.
 Where there is a difference between approved CEMPs and this procedure, the approved CEMP must be followed.
 Where an approved CEMP does not provide sufficient detail on particular issues, this procedure should be used as additional guidance.
 When in doubt always seek environment and legal advice on varying approved CEMPs.